chrism-qmul/MDC-R/README.md

 ### [UPDATE Feb 6 2025]
 There is a folder now with all the data built into the xmls.
+- no extra downloads required everything is self-contained in this repo
 - images are updated ("basedata/images" contain regular images, "basedata/images-blank" contain images with ids ommitted)
 - phrase.xml files in the "markables" folder contain an updated "object" field which is a string that can be evaluated in python and will contain a list of tuples of the form:
    (id, (bbox_top, bbox_bottom, bbox_left, bbox_right), (r_coord, g_coord, b_coord), color, img_path)